Buphedrone: Effects

 Buphedrone increases spontaneous rodent locomotor activity, potentiates the release of dopamine from dopaminergic nerve terminals in the brain, and causes appetite suppression.
 It also causes a possibly dangerous effect of decreasing subjective feeling of thirst.
 Though the specific effects and toxicity of buphedrone are not well studied, in general it is expected to have overlapping effects with other synthetic cathinones.

 Legal status

 As of October 2015, buphedrone is a controlled substance in China.

+In Finland buphedrone is scheduled in the "Government decree on psychoactive substances banned from the consumer market".

 Buphedrone is an Anlage II controlled drug in Germany.

 In the United States, buphedrone is considered a schedule 1 controlled substance as a positional isomer of mephedrone.